Amazon's Black Friday deals: What's here now, what's coming soon

-Black Friday is approaching and the deals are improving.
+Black Friday will be here before you know it, and the deals are only getting better.
 Amazon's Happy HoliDeals page is a cornucopia of Amazon-branded products with a slew of gadgets and accessories all on sale before the big day.
 However, you may want to take a minute before buying an Echo smart speaker, Fire tablet and Kindle e-reader.
 The online retail giant released its full slate of Amazon Black Friday device deals, some rivaling what we saw at Prime Day.
-In the meantime, the newly-released Apple AirPods Pro received a price drop to $235.
+In the meantime, the newly-released Apple AirPods Pro received a price drop to $235 (though they are currently available on backorder).
 It's not a big drop in price, but these were just released in early November.

-If you're planning to buy any of the aforementioned Amazon devices, you should sign up for TopCashback first; the cash-back service is offering an unparalleled 10% rebate on Amazon devices.
-And yeah, you think you're already a pro at saving money on Black Friday sales, but I recently discovered a few tricks that you may not know about.
+If you're planning to buy any Amazon device from the Happy HoliDeals offerings, you should sign up for TopCashback first -- the cash-back service is offering an unparalleled 10% rebate on Amazon devices.
+And yeah, you may think you're already a pro at saving money on Black Friday sales, but I recently discovered a few tricks that you may not know about.
 So check out my advice on how to save an extra 10% to 20% at Amazon.

+Read more: Amazon Echo, Google Nest and all the best smart home gifts of 2019

 Here's a list of our favorite gear that's on sale at Amazon right now, followed by the Amazon device deals that start as of Nov.
 22.